Colosseum Architecture Overview

 King Vespasian

 The Colosseum, also known as the Flavian Amphitheatre, is a remarkable example of ancient Roman architecture and engineering.
 It was built between 70-80 AD on the site of the Domus Aurea, a grand palace complex that Emperor Nero had built for himself.
-When Vespasian became emperor, he saw an opportunity to give back to the people and decided to use the site to build the Colosseum..
+When King Vespasian became emperor, he saw an opportunity to give back to the people and decided to use the site to build the Colosseum..
 Today, the Colosseum remains one of the most visited landmarks in Italy, and its impressive Colosseum architecture continues to inspire awe and wonder in visitors from around the world.

-Also Checkout: Indian Restaurant Near Colosseum
+Also Checkout: Indian Restaurants Near Colosseum

 King Titus

 The Colosseum architecture was completed in three tiers during the reign of King Vespasian, and his son and successor, King Titus, added the fourth tier after Vespasian's death in 79 AD.
-The fourth tier was intended to accommodate the common people of Rome, and it was inaugurated with a series of games in 80 AD including Colosseum gladiator combat, public executions, and animal fights.
+The fourth tier was intended to accommodate the common people of Rome, and it was inaugurated with a series of games in 80 AD including Colosseum gladiators combat, public executions, and animal fights.
 The Colosseum's architectural design included four tiers that provided seating for different segments of Roman society.
 The lower tiers were reserved for the wealthiest citizens and political elite, while the upper tiers were for women and the lower classes.

 King Domitian